 Day #1 – 24 OCTOBER 2019

 The research book “The refugee reception crisis in Europe.
-Polarized opinions and mobilizations” will be presented during the first day of the conference.
+Polarized opinions and mobilizations” will be presented during the conference.

 Day #2 – 25 OCTOBER 2019